eirikws/TDT4258/ex3/driver_development_notes.md

 #include <linux/fs.h>
 struct file_operations {
 	struct module *owner;
+	/*
+	a pointer to the module that “owns” the structure.
+This field is used to prevent the module from
+	being unloaded while its operations are in use.
+Almost all the time, it is simply initialized to THIS_MODULE , a macro defined in <linux/module.h>
+	*/
 	loff_t (*llseek) (struct file *, loff_t, int);
 	ssize_t (*read) (struct file *, char __user *, size_t, loff_t *);
 	ssize_t (*write) (struct file *, const char __user *, size_t, loff_t *);